-- When backing up data in a replicated folder hosed in a virtual machine, you must use backup software from within the guest virtual machine.
+- When backing up data in a replicated folder housed in a virtual machine, you must use backup software from within the guest virtual machine.

 - DFS Replication requires access to physical or virtualized domain controllers – it can't communicate directly with Azure AD.

 - DFS Replication requires a VPN connection between your on premises replication group members and any members hosted in Azure VMs.
 You also need to configure the on premises router (such as Forefront Threat Management Gateway) to allow the RPC Endpoint Mapper (port 135) and a randomly assigned port between 49152 and 65535 to pass over the VPN connection.
 You can use the Set-DfsrMachineConfiguration cmdlet or the Dfsrdiag command line tool to specify a static port instead of the random port.
 For more information about how to specify a static port for DFS Replication, see Set-DfsrServiceConfiguration.
 For information about related ports to open for managing Windows Server, see article 832017 in the Microsoft Knowledge Base.

 To learn about how to get started with Azure virtual machines, visit the Microsoft Azure web site.